ropensci/osmextract/cran-comments.md

 ## Release summary

+- Following the previous reviews, we fixed the invalid URLs (also in the vignette) and added the URI protocol when relevant.
+Apologies for these troubles.
 - We fixed a bug to preserve compatibility with GDAL 3.9 and slightly adjust an error message.
 We also updated the Open Street Map databases within the package.

 ## Test environments